Short breaks in March

 By Annabelle Thorpe, Editor of 101 Short Breaks

 For most of us, it feels like the year doesn’t really start until March – the days become noticeably longer, the temperature rises and the post-Christmas gloom finally starts to ebb away.
 It’s a great time to travel, with prices low, most places crowd-free and is an ideal time for either a city or an activity break, before temperatures make both choices a little daunting.

-Many cities throughout Europe celebrate the beginning of Spring, giving an added sparkle to a city break.
+Many cities in Europe celebrate the beginning of spring.
 Join the Spring Carnival Parade in Barcelona, when decorated floats parade slowly down Las Ramblas, or watch thousands of runners take part in the annual marathon in Rome.
 Romans also celebrate the Feast of St Joseph’s in March, when traditional sugared doughnuts are for sale everywhere, and there is live music and partying on the streets.

 Lovers of dance should head to St Petersburg for the world-renowned International Ballet Festival Marinsky.
-For those in search of a party weekend, head to Ireland to join in the St Patrick’s Day celebrations, when towns and villages throughout the country hang out the flags and let the Guinness flow.
-Outside Ireland, on the best places to celebrate St Patrick’s Day is New York, when Fifth Avenue becomes a riot of floats and green-clad revellers and the party continues well into the next day.
+For those in search of a party weekend, celebrate St Patrick’s Day in New York, where Fifth Avenue becomes a riot of floats and green-clad revellers and the party continues well into the next day.

 UK holidays in March

 For something a little quieter, spring can be a wonderful time to discover the British countryside.
 Many gardens put on special weekends focusing on spring bulbs; book a cottage in Cornwall and walk through fields of daffodils and tulips at spectacular gardens such as Cotehele, the Lost Gardens of Heligan and the Eden Project.